Alwurts/simple-shadcn-cli/README.md

 The `build` command is designed for projects that want to maintain their registry components within their codebase.
 It automatically processes your registry components and generates the required JSON files.

+> Checkout the [example project](https://github.com/Alwurts/simple-shadcn-cli-demo) for a complete Vite and React.js example of how to use the build command.

 To use the build command:

 1. Create a `simple-shadcn.json` configuration file in your project root: